Feyerabend/logic/VIEWPOINT.md

 but he codified the method into a program with the help of his father Håkan Prawitz, among others.
-This means that "the first experiments with general theorem provers for first-order logic were performed in Stockholm in 1958".[^First]
+This means that "the first experiments with general theorem provers for first-order logic were performed in Stockholm in 1958".[^First] So it might be that Simon had a contemporary compeditor?

 [^Provability]: Stig Kanger, *Provability in Logic*, Vol. 1 of Studies in Philosophy, Almqvist & WIksell, Stockholm 1957.